joakimandal/Partygame/README.md

 As of now, the game consists of 5 minigames.

 ## Count the number
+Click on the picture to watch a video of the minigame

 [![Count the number video](https://raw.githubusercontent.com/joakimandal/Partygame/master/countthenumber.png)](https://streamable.com/c65zt)

 This minigame is about counting the number of entities passing through the screen.
+The winner is the player that counted the nearest amount.
+The controller for this game is a simple button, and for each button press, the player has counted an entity.
+If the players presses the button 10 times throughout the minigame, the player counted a total of 10 entities.